 What about food costs in Sweden?
-Expect to pay around 200 EUR for food monthly.
-This number depends on your eating habits, but you also have cheap options such as products from Lidl, Willy’s, or supermarkets from the city suburbs.
+Expect to pay around 200 EUR for food every month.
+This depends on your eating habits, whether you cook or not, and so on.
+You can reduce your expenses if you buy groceries from affordable supermarkets, like Lidl, Willy’s, or stores from the city suburbs.

-Eating in a Swedish restaurant will cost you on average 8-10 EUR; a three-course meal for two in an average restaurant cost around 45-65 EUR.
-A light drink in a bar with your colleagues around the country will cost you 6 EUR.
+Eating in a Swedish restaurant will cost you 8 - 10 EUR.
+A three-course meal for two, in an average restaurant, costs around 45 - 65 EUR.
+A light drink in a bar with your colleagues will cost 6 EUR.

-In Sweden, public transport in highly appreciated among students as around 40% of them use it to get to their university and to locations in their city.
-Public transportation fares for students cost around 40-55 EUR/month.
+In Sweden, public transport in highly appreciated among students; around 40% of them use it to get to university and other locations in the city.
+Public transportation fares for students cost around 40 - 55 EUR/month.

-You can also choose a bicycle for transport and pay for it around 110 EUR.
-Out of all the students in Sweden, 27% ride bicycles.
+You can also choose a bicycle for transport and pay around 110 EUR for it.
+Around 27% of students in Sweden use bicycles to travel in the city.

-- Books, research magazines, and other supplies: 80 EUR/month
+- Books and other study materials: 80 EUR/month

-- Health insurance: rates start from 30 EUR/month
+- Health insurance: rates start at 30 EUR/month